Value Flows: Experiment details

 \subsection{Methods for Comparison}

-We compare \ours{} against 9 baselines, measuring the performance using success rates.
-Specifically, we first compare to BC~\citep{fujimoto2021minimalistapproach}, IQL~\citep{kostrikov2021}, and ReBRAC~\citep{tarasov2023revisitingminimalist} as representative methods that learn scalar Q values with a Gaussian policy.
+We compare \ours{} against 9 baselines, measuring the performance using success rates (OGBench) and discounted cumulative returns (D4RL).
+Specifically, we first compare to BC, IQL~\citep{kostrikov2021}, and ReBRAC~\citep{tarasov2023revisitingminimalist} as representative methods that learn scalar Q values with a Gaussian policy.
 The second set of baselines is state-of-the-art methods that learn scalar Q values with a flow policy (FBRAC, IFQL, FQL)~\citep{park2025flow}.
 We also include comparisons against prior distributional RL methods that model the return distribution as a categorical distribution (C51~\citep{bellemare2017distributional}) or a finite number of quantiles (IQN~\citep{dabney2018implicit}, and CODAC~\citep{ma2021conservative}).
 We use a flow policy for all these distributional RL baselines.
 Following prior work~\citep{park2025flow}, we report means and standard deviations over 8 random seeds for state-based tasks (4 seeds for image-based tasks).
-We describe the details of each baseline below.
+We describe the details of each method below.

 \paragraph{BC.} Behavior cloning maximizes the log likelihood of the action at a given state.
 We train a Gaussian policy to maximize log likelihood with a $(512, 512, 512, 512)$ MLP as the backbone.